awdavidson/de-tutorial/README.md

 Data Engineering Tutorial

 # Branch: scala-master
-1. scala-master - scala project with example answers in scala
+1. scala-task - scala project with task to be completed in scala

 # Data
 1. US Nonemployer Statistcs 2014 - 2017